camdendotlol/camdendotlol/README.md

 In my spare time, I explore exciting and exotic languages like Rust, Haskell, and Racket, which have taught me a lot of concepts that transfer to JavaScript/TypeScript, like functional programming, generics, and closures.

-Here are direct links to each of my portfolio projects:
+Here are direct links to each of my projects:
 https://gr.camdenmecklem.com
 https://camdenmecklem.com
 https://la.camdenmecklem.com